mattcroat/joy-of-code/posts/sveltekit-advanced-layouts/sveltekit-advanced-layouts.md

 Notice the `/quotes` route?
 I want a layout that shows more quotes at the end of the page if I go to other child routes like `/quotes/id/[quoteId]` but I might not want that layout for `/quotes/tags`.

+{% img src="tags-layout.webp" alt="Tags route layout problem" %}

 Sure, I could move the `/tags` route outside the `/quotes` route which would solve the problem but I don't want to do that.
 Because every child route in `/quotes` shares the same layout from `/quotes/+layout.svelte` if you go to `/quotes/tags` it shows other quotes.

-{% img src="tags-layout.webp" alt="Tags route layout problem" %}

 This is where group layouts help.

-## Using Group Layouts To Reset A Layout
+## Using Group Layouts To Group Related Routes

-[Group layouts](https://kit.svelte.dev/docs/advanced-routing#advanced-layouts) let you group routes inside a directory wrapped in parenthesis but **doesn't** create a new route and instead acts like a separator.
+[Group layouts](https://kit.svelte.dev/docs/advanced-routing#advanced-layouts) let you group routes inside a directory wrapped in parenthesis but they **don't** create a new route.

-In our example we can fix the first problem by creating an `(app)` and `(dashboard)` group.
+To fix the **admin layout** I'm going to create an `(app)` and `(dashboard)` group.
 If you want the group to be the root (`/`) of your app you can put the `+page.svelte` file inside the group.

 I'm going to keep the global styles inside `/routes/+layout.svelte` but move everything else which is going to leave us with a **blank root layout**.